tensorflow/hub/docs/common_issues.md

 embed(['my text', 'batch'])
 ```

-This error frequently arises when loading TF1 hub.Modules with the `hub.load()`
+This error frequently arises when loading models in TF1 Hub format with the
-API in TF2.
+`hub.load()` API in TF2.
 Adding the correct signature should fix this problem.
-See the
-[TF-Hub migration guide for TF2](migration_tf2.md) for more details on moving to
+See the [TF-Hub migration guide for TF2](migration_tf2.md) for more details on
-TF2 and the use of TF1 hub.Modules in TF2.
+moving to TF2 and the use of models in TF1 Hub format in TF2.

 ```python